-MR. SINGH: Well, it is important to note first of all that that sort of deal does not seem to be in prospect, because on some of those issues you mentioned, Senator, we have already made significant concessions -
+Mr. Singh.
+Well, it is important to note first of all that that sort of deal does not seem to be in prospect, because on some of those issues you mentioned, Senator, we have already made significant concessions.

-SENATOR CORKER.
+Senator CORKER.
 I appreciate your testimony, candidly, and feel very aligned with much of what you had to say.
 But let us just go back to, again, we have unfortunately seen the goalposts move, but let us just say that, hypothetically, that is where things ended up.
 Talk to me about the response?

-MR. SINGH: I think that a lot of it will depend upon not just the sort of particulars in the deal, but the context as well.
+Mr. SINGH.
+I think that a lot of it will depend upon not just the sort of particulars in the deal, but the context as well.
 Look, some of our allies are not happy with the concessions that we made.
 They would like us to have not made those concessions.
-But I think that if we had a sort of -
+But I think that if we had a sort of-

-21 SENATOR CORKER.
-Some of our allies as part of the P-5?
+Senator CORKER.
+Some of our allies as part of the P5?

-MR. SINGH: Look, that is a hard question to answer, because some of our allies in the P5+1 may not be happy with those, but they are unlikely to say that publicly.
+Mr. SINGH.
+That is a hard question to answer, because some of our allies in the P5+1 may not be happy with those, but they are unlikely to say that publicly.
 I think some of our allies in the region, both Israel and some of the Gulf States, have been more outspoken in the way they feel about that.

-So the risk there I think is to our position in the region, how do folks perceive the nature of the agreement.
+So the risk is to our position in the region, and how folks perceive the nature of the agreement.
 Therefore I think the context of our policy in the region is important to how allies and others will judge it.
-Do they view it as sort of an expression of American resolve or do they view it as an expression of American weakness?
+Do they view it as an expression of American resolve or do they view it as an expression of American weakness?

-I think that if we have the right sort of policy context - what are we doing in Syria, what are we doing on Iraq, are we repairing our alliance system in the region - we can influence how folks see that agreement, and we can especially, very importantly, influence how they view our willingness to actually uphold an agreement.
+If we have the right policy context-what are we doing in Syria, what are we doing on Iraq, are we repairing our alliance system in the region-we can influence how folks see an agreement, and we can especially, very importantly, influence how they view our willingness to actually uphold an agreement.

-In my view, in think that that concession we made about conceding enrichment, conceding any number of centrifuges to Iran, that is not a good thing to have conceded, that we should not have done that.
-I think that that is a view that is widely shared in the region.
+In my view, our allies think that the concessions we have made on enrichment-conceding any number of centrifuges whatsoever to Iran-is not good to have conceded.
+They think that we should not have done that.
+That that is a view that is widely shared in the region.

-But again, I think the context is very important and so to improve that situation,to improve how it is perceived, we can take certain steps.
+But again, the context is very important and so to improve that situation, to improve how it is perceived, there are certain steps we can take.

-SENATOR CORKER.
+Senator CORKER.
 This is the last question I will have.
 You alluded to the fact that we started off in a not great place, and I think people on both sides of the aisle here are concerned about where we began.
 But you said in your testimony that you felt like we could get to a good end still.
 So with where we began and where we are, how would you go about doing that?